-Often small community leaders know best how to address the needs of their own community.
+If a large humanitarian organization hasn’t determined that certain communities are part of their strategic plan, these communities are left without aid.
+Often, these communities’ leaders best know how to address the needs of their own community.
 The problem they face is the knowledge of how to procure and logistically receive their community needs.
 This is where we come in.
-We are experts in technical and medical supply needs in developing countries as well as in logistics.
-We partner with these individuals to develop a clinic that meets their specific needs – if a large humanitarian organization hasn’t determined their community as part of their strategic plan these communities are left without aid.
-We chose to fill in the gap in this manner.
+We are experts in technical and medical supply needs in developing countries, as well as in logistics.
+We partner with these individuals to develop a clinic that meets their specific needs.

 How is Giving Children Hope different from other international relief and development organizations?